 - Carroll, Noel (ed.), 2000, Theories of Art Today, Madison: University of Wisconsin Press.

-- Danto, Arthur, 1981, The Transfiguration of the Commonplace, Cambridge: Harvard University Press.
+- Danto, Arthur, 1981, The Transfiguration of the Commonplace, Cambridge, MA: Harvard University Press.

 - Davies, Stephen, 1991, Definitions of Art, Ithaca: Cornell University Press.

 - –––, 1997, “First Art and Art’s Definition,” Southern Journal of Philosophy, 35: 19–34

 - –––, 2000, “Non-Western Art and Art’s Definition,” in N. Carroll (ed.)
 2000, pp. 199–217 .

 - –––, 2006, The Philosophy of Art, Oxford: Basil Blackwell.

 - –––, 2012, The Artful Species, Oxford: Oxford University Press.